 On November 11, 1985, Echo & the Bunnymen capitalized on that growing fame with Songs to Learn & Sing, a collection of the group's singles from their four previous studio LPs.

-the singles collection would also feature a new song: "Bring on the Dancing Horses."
+The singles collection arrived with a new song: "Bring on the Dancing Horses."
 Elegantly produced, the track smoothed over some of Echo & the Bunnymen's more abrasive edges with swelling strings and layers of synths.
 The tune would prove to be something of Trojan Horse, as it was slated for the soundtrack to John Hughes' instantly classic teen movie, Pretty in Pink.
 The placement would help the album crack the Top 200, peaking at #158.

 The song would also generate a slew of new fans for the band, many of whom snapped up Songs to Learn & Sing as larger crowds clamored to see the band perform live.